danielvilla12/sdtProject/README.md

 streamlit run app.py

-When you do this, you'll be able to see the plots that are created from this analysis at the following link:
+When you do this, you'll be able to see the plots that are created from this analysis at the link provided.